prathimacode-hub/prathimacode-hub/README.md

 ### My Highlights

 🍁Building a Next Gen B2B & B2C Sustainable SaaS platform and Product Lead / Chapter Co-Lead / Lead ML Enginneer at Omdena. <br>
-🛠Chief Technology Officer at Micro, a Fintech Organization & Partnership Manager at Omdena.<br>
-📰Project Featured on Streamlit and shortlisted as Top 10 CTO's in India for Women Entreprenuer Magazine. <br>
+📰Project Featured on Streamlit, Partnership Manager at Omdena and shortlisted as Top 10 CTO's in India for Women Entreprenuer Magazine. <br>
 📜 Best Project Admin at GirlScript Summer Of Code, Best Mentor at OpenCode, Best Mentor at JGEC Winter Of Code, Top #1 Mentee at WIE Winter Of Code, Best Mentor at Delta Winter Of Code and Best Supervisor at GirlScript Winter Of Contributing.<br>
 🚩Speaker, Jury Member and Mentor at wide array of Events, Conferences, Hackathons, Workshops and Podcasts around. <br>
 🚀Project Maintainer for more than 10+ projects and Stands up in 4th position for contributions and 6th position for commits all over India from the list of Most Active GitHub Users(Top 1% Of GitHub). <br>